-US Citizenship and Immigration Services (USCIS), which issues overseas work visas, said in a statement that H1-B petitioners, or employers, will now have to, “show by a preponderance of evidence” that the beneficiary will be employed in a “speciality occupation”.
+US Citizenship and Immigration Services (USCIS), which issues overseas work visas, said in a statement that H1-B petitioners, or employers, will now have to, “show by a preponderance of evidence” that the beneficiary will be employed in a “specialty occupation”.

-For techies, a move to Canada is now the best option.
-As Canada’s Global Skills Strategy aims to help innovative companies in Canada grow, flourish and create more jobs for foreign nationals by allowing faster entry of talented professionals.
+For techies, a move to Canada is now the best option, as Canada’s Global Skills Strategy aims to help innovative companies in Canada grow, flourish and create more jobs for foreign nationals by allowing faster entry of talented professionals.

 About Canada’s Global Skills Strategy

-Global Skills Strategy is aimed at attracting high-skilled workers and offers a two-week processing of temporary work permits.
+Global Skills Strategy is aimed at attracting high-skilled workers and offers two-week processing of temporary work permits.
 In some categories, it also allows for a worker, once in Canada, to apply for permanent residency.
 A process that typically takes about a year.